One of the first things you should do when you start a business is open a separate checking account, just for the business.

 If you deposit all of your income into this account and pay all of your expenses from this account, this will serve as a foundation for your books.
 You should keep your business account separate from your personal checking account.

 Do not comingle personal and business by paying personal expenses directly from the business account.
 Comingling can defeat an LLC or corporate veil.
 If you have a federal or state audit, you may have to provide these banking records.

 Consider using a checkbook that allows enough space to identify the source of deposits as business income, personal funds, or loans.
-You should also note on the deposit slip the source of the deposit and keep copies of all slips.
-You should make all payments by check to document business expenses.
+Records of checks, electronic transfers or point-of-service transactions (debit card) should identify the payee and business purpose.